fossas/fossa-cli/docs/integrations/maven.md

 ## Analysis

-Fossa analyzes a Maven project by parsing the output from `maven dependency:tree` into a dependency graph.
+Fossa analyzes a Maven project by parsing the output from `mvn dependency:tree` into a dependency graph.